 Recipes with Stale Bread for a No-Waste Meal!

 I’m all about saving, reusing, or repurposing as much as I can in my kitchen.
 This pappa al pomodoro soup is the perfect recipe to repurpose something you may be tempted to throw out.
 Instead of tossing stale bread in the compost or garbage, you can repurpose it into a delicious and flavorful dinner.
-I’m all about saving anything I can from my kitchen, and this soupis a great way to avoid letting leftovers go to waste!

 - Olive Oil: I like to use this fruity Zoe olive oil which has a fantastic flavor and deep color- it’s really inexpensive online here, so I keep a few liters stocked up in my pantry.
 For the quality of oil you get, it’s an excellent value, I would highly recommend!

-- Leftover Crusty Bread, cubed
+- Leftover Crusty Bread, cubed – use a dairy free bread.

 - Diced Tomatoes: I only use no salt added diced tomatoes, these boxed tomatoes are really great to stock up on!
 I like boxed tomatoes better because they are BPA free and more eco-friendly than aluminum cans.
 If you haven’t read about the dangers of consuming foods stored in BPA cans, head over to Nutrition Facts to read more.